Root Canal Therapy in Knoxville, TN

 - Restoring Functionality: With a permanent dental crown or filling, your restored tooth will function like any other healthy tooth.

-What to Expect During the Root Canal Procedure
+What to Expect During the Root Canal Procedure at Fountain City Smiles

 - X-rays and Diagnosis: We’ll take X-rays to assess the root canal system and surrounding bone for infection or damage.